CWisnik/DammannWisnik/README.md

-# DammannWisnik
+# Wisnik

 Hi everyone,

-I am an Epidemiology & Biostatistics MPH student who is passionate about medicine and clinical informatics.
+I am postdoctoral clinical research fellow passionate about robotics in surgery and clinical informatics.
-My goal is to improve hospital EHR databases to help streamline patient care!
+My goal is to make surgeries safer for patients in the operating room and for to improve outcomes for sick hospital patients.